 Those wishing to greet at DCA will do so outside of security only.
 There will be no Gate Access Passes issued to greet inside security for this fall 2021 season.
 Since the DCA Ground Crew will not be tracking volunteers who greet at DCA, we will not be issuing parking vouchers.
 Please visit DCA’s Parking Information webpage for details on parking availability and rates.

-- American Airline (AA) arrivals and departures: AA arrivals and departures will still be in Terminal C. Due to the progress of airport construction, Honor Flight groups will now be able to exit on Level 1 (Baggage Level) like the olden days.
-However, groups returning to the airport will still re-enter on Level 3 (Ticketing Level).
+- American Airline (AA) arrivals and departures: AA arrivals and departures will be in Terminal B/C. AA arrivals and departures will be on Level 3 Door 6.
 As always, this is subject to change.

 Greeting at the Memorials